jabc300/Game-Of-Life-with-C-and-Unity/README.md

 -Select this new GameObject and on the "Inspector" click on "Add Component" and search and add the script "Bugs".

--In the Inspector and the "Bugs" script added, check the rectangle that say "None (GameObject)" on the right click the little circle and then click the white square of name "Bug".
+-In the Inspector and the "Bugs" script added, check the rectangle that say "None (GameObject)" on the right, click the little circle and then click the white square of name "Bug".

 -Click PLAY.